4-Week TEFL Course in Chiang Mai, Thailand

 Will I teach actual students on the course?

-Yes, you’ll teach actual local ESL students at two different levels for 10 hours.
-These students will be in small groups.
+Yes, you’ll teach actual ESL students at local schools for 6 hours.

 Will I learn how to teach both adults and children?